LISTEN TO MY LATEST PODCAST EPISODE

 How to Work Part-Time in the Fashion Industry

 In my decade + working in the fashion industry, I didn’t know any designers (or any employees – tech designers, patternmakers, product developers, etc) who had the luxury of working part-time.
+These opportunities just don’t exist.
+If you want to work part-time in fashion, you should become a freelance fashion designer.

-Now, I’m not talking about freelance temp jobs that are really “permalance” gigs in disguise like this:
+I’m not talking about freelance temp jobs that are really “permalance” gigs in disguise like this:

 Freelance Fashion Design Permalance Job